TilburgNetworkGroup/remstats/README.md

-# `remstats`: Compute statistic for relational event history data.
+# `remstats`: Compute statistics for relational event history data.

 Butts' (2008) relational event model allows researchers to investigate the exogenous and endogenous predictors of how a time-ordered sequence of relational events (a so-called *relational event history*) evolves over time.
 The R-package `remstats` is developed to assist researchers in applying